cambridge-ceu/csd3/usage.md

 ### --- R ---

+This is a wrapper and `the Ensembl VEP perl script must be installed in your path`.
 Expected to be slower than the `--offline` mode above, it is relatively easy to set up,
 ```r
 BiocManager::install("ensemblVEP")
 vignette("ensemblVEP")